farhadme/pcos-machinelearning/README.md

 #### Steps in this project

-- Identification of the most important featues using different feature selection methods
+- Feature engineering for missing values in the dataset columns
-- Application of machine learning algorithms on the pre-selected features
+- Application of machine learning algorithms for binary classification
 - Evaluate machine learning algorithms performance using AUC-ROC curve, AUC score, specificity and sensitivity

 #### Methods Used